inferno571/onferni/README.md

 # onferni
 Onferni is a discord bot I designed for fun that is configured to be sarcastic and rude to general users, but polite to me.
+The key feature is that you can set individual personalities for each user and even specific responses using the same code template.
 ## Technologies Used

 -   **Backend:** Python 3.8+